corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/cordapp-overview.md

 ## Glossary

 *Flows*
-  FLows are routines for nodes to run.
+  Flows are routines for nodes to run.
 They can perform a variety of tasks, usually involving ledger updates.
 Flows subclass `FlowLogic`.
 For more information on flows, see [Writing CorDapp Flows](api-flows.md).

 *States*